pentestfunctions/tryhackme_uncompleted/README.md

     python tryhackme_windows_filter.py
     ```

-    This will generate two JSON files:
+    This will generate a JSON file:
-    - `windows_rooms.json`: Rooms with the "Windows" tag.
-    - `non_windows_rooms.json`: Rooms without the "Windows" tag.
+   - Inside this file will be the all the free rooms *(unless you adjusted the paramter in the python script) and your progress.

-2. Serve the HTML file to view the non-Windows rooms:
+3. Serve the HTML file to view the non-Windows rooms:
     ```sh
     sudo python -m http.server 80
     ```
-    Open your web browser and go to `http://localhost:8000/index.html` to view the non-Windows rooms.
+    Open your web browser and go to `http://localhost:80/index.html` to view the non-Windows rooms.

     Alternatively, you can directly open the `index.html` file in your web browser.